 File Transfer for iOS, along with its sister app File Transfer for Android, make file transfers simple between devices.
 It has the additional benefit of using Bluetooth when possible, making Wi-Fi unnecessary and allowing the software to automatically detect nearby devices.
 With zero configurations and no learning curve, this might be the best option on the list.
 It also synchronizes perfectly with the developer’s own file storage application, which is a must if you’re regularly dealing with transfers between devices.

 Both Snapdrop and Sharedrop are cool web-based tools to transfer files across iOS and Android.
 They are handy web-based replacements for Apple’s own Airdrop feature.
-Users can transfer images, video, PDF, and links across devices instantly.
+Users can transfer images, videos, PDF, and links across devices instantly.
 Both devices must be connected to the internet, but actual file transfer happens locally (peer2peer) and hence private and secure.

 Cloud-based File-sharing Applications